maepigeon/Drawing-app/readme.md

 An online drawing game by Emily Adams, Marty Hanapole, Jacob Neigh, Michael Pigeon.

-Visit the Client and Server directories for their respective code bases, setup instructions, and readme.md files.
+Visit the Client and Server directories for their respective code bases and setup instructions.

 Development guidelines:
 1. Comment code.